tag/msis-prep/docs/agile.md

 ## Agile Model

 As Agile believes that software development projects are unique, Agile models require continuous improvements that are tailored to suit requirements at different stages.
-When working in the Agile style, teams always divided the project based to small time frames as time boxes to deliver specific features or updates for each release.
+When working with Agile, teams turn projects into small, continuous deliverables spread out across many phases.

-Releases happen at the end of each time box.
-During a fixed time period, the team would take an iterative approach to try to meet requirement.
-Every period is also called an iteration.
-When an iteration is over, developers would communicate with the clients, gather feedback and plan for new features for next iteration.
+Releases happen at the end of each phase.
+During a fixed time period, the team would take an iterative approach to try to meet all necessary requirements.
+Each phase can also be called an iteration.
+When an iteration is over, developers would with clients to gather feedback and plan for new features for next iteration.

 Here is a graphical illustration of the Agile Model.
 The picture is retrieved from Tutorialspoint[^2],